 In an interview the Apple developer responsible for AirPods, Gary Geaves, has revealed some interesting background information about the problems with, and the status of, Bluetooth.

-AirPods 3 have now replaced the AirPods 2, but in our opinion they are still in the shadow of the very successful AirPods Pro, which are often discounted if you want to get a bargain (see:
+The new AirPods 3 have now replaced the AirPods 2, but in our opinion they are still in the shadow of the very successful AirPods Pro, which are often discounted if you want to get a bargain (see: Best AirPods deals).

 Of particular interest in the interview is the discussion of the limitations of Bluetooth – which has a bad reputation among HiFi fans as the data rate is limited for uncompressed audio data.
 This even applies to the AirPods Max.

 Another problem with Bluetooth is the reaction speed – the amount of latency.
 For example, a fast reaction to head movements is required by Apple’s Spatial Audio (3D sound), which Apple achieves through a few tricks and special hardware.

 Also Apple’s new hi-res resolution music – Hi-Res Lossless – is not supported via Bluetooth.

 Discussing Apple’s new technologies Gevase says: “There’s a catch, as far as I can see it – a bottle-neck that’s been preventing real qualitative leaps in the sound of wireless headphones essentially since wireless headphones came into being.
 I’m talking about Bluetooth, of course, which almost all wireless headphones, including AirPods, rely upon and which doesn’t have the data rate for hi-res or even lossless audio

 Greaves suggests there could soon be innovations here saying: “It’s fair to say that we would like more bandwidth and… I’ll stop right there.
 We would like more bandwidth”.